 Changes were also coming to Central and Western Europe, albeit more gradual.
 With an increase in environmental concerns and the early signs of the circular economy, older equipment was retired, more advanced facilities were built and uses for waste materials found.
 More widely, alterations in fertilizer production and the discontinuation of some chemicals reflected evolving market demand.

-This included two major facilities in Slough (UK) and Portsmouth (US), both of which remain important hubs for mammalian manufacturing in the Lonza Biologics division today.
+However, the biggest shift at this time was Lonza’s increasingly decisive expansion into biotechnology.
+In 1996, it acquired Celltech Biologics, a leading manufacturer of therapeutic proteins for pharmaceutical customers.
+This included two major facilities in Slough (UK) and Portsmouth (US), both of which remain important hubs for mammalian manufacturing in the Lonza Biologics Division today.

 In the Western world, the single most notable event of the first years of the new Millennium was 9/11, which ignited a series of conflicts in the Middle East.
 At the same time, it became apparent that China was likely to be the next economic and political superpower.
 The Noughties also saw the growth of service outsourcing in developing economies, most notably in the BRICs.